aurion-codes/aurion-codes/README.md

-Hi 👋 I'm Aurion (she/her)-A life-long learner
+Hi 👋 I'm Aurion (she/her)-A Cloud Engineer and life-long learner

 Being a naturally curious and forward thinking individual has led me to the world of technology.
 I love solving complex problems for fun.
 Challenging myself is a technique I use to grow and develop.